A Universal HKR Theorem

 \end{lemma}

-\begin{proof} First of all, by \ref{thmhkr} $(c)$, $Gr^0\HCminFil(\B\Sln)$ computes the algebraic de Rham complex of the stack $\B\Sln$.
-Therefore, the unit map

-is indeed an isomorphism.
-Moreover, we see by the same argument that all the complexes $Gr^p\HCminFil(\B\Sln)$ are cohmologically concentrated in non-negative degrees.
+\begin{proof} First of all, by \ref{thmhkr} $(c)$, $\gr^0\HCminFil(\B\Sln)$ computes the algebraic de Rham complex of the stack $\B\Sln$.
+Therefore, the unit map is indeed an isomorphism.
+Moreover, we see by the same argument that all the complexes $\gr^p\HCminFil(\B\Sln)$ are cohmologically concentrated in non-negative degrees.
 As a result, we have a short exact sequence of $k$-modules

 This sequence splits on the right because of the unit map $k \rightarrow \mathrm{H}^0(\HCminFil(\B\Sln))$.